- Rhine Falls

 Founded by King Louis the German in 9th century, Fraumünster Church was originally a convent, inhabited by the female members of Europe's aristocracy.

-The Swiss National Museum is one of the most important art museums in the world's cultural history.
-The museum was born out of the desire to create a national museum...
+The Swiss National Museum in Zurich is one of the most important art museums in the world's cultural history.
+The museum was born out of the desire to create a...

 Zurich has only 400,000 inhabitants, but it is the largest city in Switzerland.
 The size doesn’t matter in this case as Zurich is a global financial center and banking hub....

-There are so many things that make Switzerland popular with tourists, and we can list five of them from top of our heads: mountains, lakes, chocolate, cheese and watches.
-Switzerland...
+There are so many things that make Switzerland popular with tourists, and we can list five of them from the top of our heads: mountains, lakes, chocolate, cheese, and watches....

 Top hotels in Zürich